 pap test history, and book you in for a pap test very early in pregnancy if you need it

 - blood pressure

 Your doctor or midwife might also:

-- recommend blood, screening and other diagnostic tests and talk about test results
+- recommend blood tests and screening and other diagnostic tests and talk about test results

-- talk about healthy eating and foods that aren’t good to eat in pregnancy
+- talk about healthy eating and foods that aren’t recommended in pregnancy

 - ask about your lifestyle – for example, if you smoke, drink alcohol or use other drugs – and help you get support for lifestyle changes

 - ask about your work and home environment and your family situation and support.